 Hispanic/Latino Ethnicity Identification.
 The ethnicity available in medical records and reported to cancer registries is enhanced by the use of the NAACCR Hispanic Identification Algorithm, version 2 (NHIAv2).
 NHIAv2 uses a combination of NAACCR variables including direct identification of ethnicity from the Spanish/Hispanic Origin variable (NAACCR data element 190 values 1-6), and information indirectly derived based on an evaluation of the strength of the birthplace, race, and surname (including maiden name when available) associations with Hispanic ethnicity status.
 After applying NHIAv2, cases not ultimately classified as Hispanic are classified as non-Hispanic, leaving no cases with "unknown" Hispanic status.
-The NHIAv2 algorithm allows the user to run the program using one of five possible options.
-Option one runs all cases through the algorithm, option two excludes cases coded to 0 for non-Hispanic in NAACCR item 190, option three excludes cases from the surname match for counties of residence with fewer than five percent of the population being Hispanic, option four excludes cases coded to 0 for non-Hispanic in NAACCR item 190 from counties with fewer than five percent of the population being Hispanic, and option five excludes cases coded to 0 for non-Hispanic or 9 for unknown Hispanic in NAACCR item 190 from counties with fewer than five percent of the population being Hispanic.
-These options allow each state to select the best approach to imputing mis-classified Hispanic cases while avoiding potentially numbers of high false positives.
-A comparison of the direct and indirect categorization of Hispanic ethnicity is provided in the Appendix F available from the NAACCR Website, http://www.naaccr.org/cancerinnorthamerica.
-Information on the NHIAv2 option used by each registry is also provided.
+The NHIAv2 algorithm allows the user to run the program using one of three possible options: